 As the years have gone by, the world has thankfully changed in regard to how gay people are treated.
 But there is still a level of hatred and plain ignorance slithering quietly in the world.
 Sometimes it is in your face.
 It is there when a bakery refuses to make a wedding cake for a gay couple.
 Other times, it is more subtle.
 For instance, when a family member’s efforts to engage is different from the straight family couple.
 Either way it hurts.
 It forces some to live in the shadows in return for forced love.
 It prevents someone from being able to honestly share life’s pain and joy or to build strong relationships.
 But yes, today the door is more widely open, but not completely.

 I just read Hillary Clinton’s new book, “Hard Choices,” I realized something important.
 Whatever you feel about the individual, there is good and there is bad in the world.
 And she is good.
 If you’re not helping to heal and bring people together, you are part of the problem.
 It is just that simple.

+If you haven’t read it, you should.
 In the last chapter, she speaks about her 2011 historic International Human Rights speech.
 She spoke of the myths the world uses to oppress and dehumanize gays.
-She made clear that gay rights are human rights.
+She clarified that gay rights are human rights.
 After listening to the full speech, I wondered how anyone could disagree with such a basic human rights premise?
-If you haven’t heard the speech check it out.
+But I slap myself to reality and remember what a diverse world we live in.
+If you haven’t heard the speech check it out below.

-Gratefully, I found a man I have been with now for 23 years.
+Gratefully, I found love with a man I have been with now for 23 years.
 We celebrate every day when we can openly call each other “partner.”
-Recently, After seeing a movie, I reached out to hold his hand in public and for a moment I felt what it is like to be free.
+Recently, after seeing a movie, I reached out to hold his hand in public and for a moment I felt what it is like to be free.